- Education and Science»

 Body Massage and Ginger Tea

 Klasow valley is a great place to enjoy birdwatching.
 Most of the birding activity will involve long walks through dense forest, and river crossings.
 Avid birdwatchers may spend one to two weeks traveling across West Papua to see birds both in lowland, and highland areas.
 Make sure that you are fit enough for the birding trip in West Papua.
 A regular jogging or walking exercises will improve your physical readiness.
 I used to guide 3 ladies and 1 gentleman from France.
-We had a full day hiking tour deeper into the forest of the valley in Klaglass area.
+We had a full day hiking tour deeper into the forest of the valley in Klaglass area where we would build tents at the riverside, stayed and did wildlife watching for 3 days/ 2 nights.
 When we arrived all the ladies felt exhausted.
-I felt very tired too but I thought that I must give them my best service.
+I felt very tired too.
+One of the ladies asked me to give her massage on her body.
+Later the other ladies requested body massage too.
 So, I gave them body massage one by one.
 I applied some drops of sandalwood oil on my palms and rubbed both of my palms to evenly spread the oil and generate some heat.
-After that I began to massage the ladies one by one from shoulder down to the muscles of the back area.
-Each of the lady enjoyed approximatey 30 minutes of my massage service.
+After that I began to massage the muscles one by one from shoulder down to the muscles of the back area and to the legs.
+Each of the lady enjoyed approximatey 30 to 45 minutes of my massage service.
 They said they like it very much.
 After the massage, we had sweet jasmine tea at the bank of Klaglass river served by local people.
 Dominique, one of the ladies, asked me if there was some ginger.
 I went to the kitchen to find it.
 I returned with the ginger.
 She cut it into smaller pieces and put them into her glass of hot water.
 While all of us were drinking hot sweet jasmine tea, Dominique enjoyed her ginger tea.
 But later we became curious with the ginger tea and asked her to put some slices of ginger into each of our glasses.
-I felt so exhausted after giving the body massage.
+I felt so exhausted after giving the full body massage.
 That evening I fell asleep sooner in my tent.

 You need to bring a good birding device such as a pair of binoculars, a powerful spotting scope and a good bridge camera such as Nikon Coolpix P900 for taking pictures of birds in distant or tall trees.
 I highly recommend that you also read Birds of New Guinea written by Thane K. Pratt and Bruce M. Beehler.
 The book was beautifully illustrated by John C. Anderton and Szabolcs Kókay.